trishume/pro/README.md

 `pro` can use a base directory to speed up its search for git repos.
 By default it uses your home folder.

-To set the base directory either create a file at `~/.proBase` containing the base path or set the environment variable PRO_BASE.
+To set the base directory set the PRO_BASE environment variable or make a ~/.proBase file containing the path.
+The .proBase file can contain many lines each with a path to a folder to search.
+Pro will search the path in the PRO_BASE variable as well as all paths in the .proBase file.
+If neither exists then the home directory will be used.

 ## Installation